Fizbo: Plot

 It is Luke's (Nolan Gould) birthday and Phil (Ty Burrell) and Claire (Julie Bowen) want to throw a big birthday party for him.
 Phil is the one who organizes things for the party.
 Among other things he ordered, he also asks for an animal handler, Jungle Tanya (Margo Harshman), who brings different animals to show them to the kids, including iguanas, a python and a scorpion.
 Claire sets up a comb sheath making stand but Phil says that it will be boring.

 Manny (Rico Rodriguez) wants to impress a girl he likes from school, Bianca (Kaitlyn Dever), and she is going to be at Luke's birthday party.
 He does not know what to do to get her attention and he asks for Jay's (Ed O'Neill) advice.
 Jay tells him that girls go for power and success and since he does not have any of those, he should be the funny guy.
 Manny's attempts to be funny do not have much of success.

 Cameron (Eric Stonestreet) dresses up as Fizbo the clown, despite Mitchell's (Jesse Tyler Ferguson) disagreement.
 But Cameron believes that there cannot be a party without a clown so he ignores him.
 On their way to the party though, Cameron defends Mitchell at the gas station, and Mitchell sees him in a different way.
 When they arrive at the party, it turns out Phil is afraid of clowns.

 Haley's (Sarah Hyland) boyfriend Dylan (Reid Ewing) is also at the party.
 When Dylan starts talking with Jungle Tanya ignoring Haley, Haley gets jealous and she frees the scorpion from its box to take her revenge.

 Everything is going well at the party until the moment the freed scorpion triggers a chain of events and the whole family ends up in the hospital because Luke slipped on some beads from Claire's comb sheath stand and broke his arm.
 During the chaos, Manny saves Bianca from a collapsing bouncy house, impressing her.
 While everyone is worried, Luke seems really happy for having a cast because he always wanted one and he says that this was the best birthday party ever.

 Production

 The episode was written by Brad Walsh & Paul Corrigan and directed by the series' main director, Jason Winer.
 The episode employs a framing device to tell the story.
 The episode was inspired by the fact that Eric Stonestreet actually used to perform as a clown; Fizbo was a nickname that his dad gave him.
 Fizbo's clothing is Stonestreet's real clown clothes.
+During an interview with Jesse Tyler Ferguson in a January 13, 2026 interview on Ferguson’s video series, "Dinner’s On Me with Jesse Tyler Ferguson", Eric Stonestreet revealed that he both developed and applied the makeup on set for each of his appearances as Fizbo throughout the series.